Madness, Torture and Murder on a Paris Stage: That’s Entertainment!

 “We could never equal Buchenwald,” the Grand Guignol’s final director, Charles Nonon, told TIME magazine that year.
 “Before the war, everyone felt that what was happening onstage was impossible.
 Now we know that these things, and worse, are possible in reality.”

-For its part, TIME could not help indulging in a bit of Grand Guignol-esque verbiage when reporting on the theater’s demise.
+For its part, TIME indulged in a bit of Grand Guignol-esque verbiage when reporting on the theater’s demise:

-Here, LIFE.com recalls the once-notorious Parisian theater with a series of photos that, a full 65 years after they were made, still feel remarkably graphic and brutal today.
+Here, LIFE.com recalls the once-notorious Parisian theater with a series of photos that, a full seven decades after they were made, still feel remarkably graphic and brutal today.

 Ain’t it grand?